gbif/dwc-dp/darwin-core-conceptual-model.md

 #### Description

-* The ultimate target of an *Identification* is an *Organism*.
-An *Identification* expresses an opinion by an *Agent* (human or otherwise) that an *Organism* (whether observed or inferred) was a member of the set of all *Organisms* that make up a *Taxon*, ideally based on tangible evidence.
+* An *Identification* expresses an opinion by an *Agent* (human or otherwise) that an *Organism* or other *MaterialEntity* (whether observed or inferred) was a member of a class within a classification scheme.
+For example, an Identification registers an opinion that an *Organism* is a member of the set of all *Organisms* that make up a *Taxon*, ideally based on verifiable evidence.

 * A *Taxon* can occupy a rank in a hierarchical classification system.

-* There can be multiple *Identifications* for a single *Organism*, including historical ones, accepted ones, and differing opinions, each according to an *Agent*.
+* There can be multiple *Identifications* for a single *Organism* or other *MaterialEntity*, including historical ones, accepted ones, and differing opinions, each according to an *Agent*.

 * An *Agent* can make an *Identification* based on an observation of an *Occurrence* of an *Organism* without verifiable evidence.